Illinois fires coach Lovie Smith after 5 seasons

 The Illini made one postseason appearance under Smith, losing 35-20 to California in the Redbox Bowl in 2019.
 They were 6-4 last season after a thrilling comeback victory at Michigan State, but then dropped their last three games.

 The slide continued into this year, with Illinois losing its first three by a combined 117-45 score.
-It is 2-5 after it was pushed around in a 28-10 loss at Northwestern on Saturday, allowing 411 yards rushing in its sixth straight loss in the series against the in-state Wildcats.
+The Illini are 2-5 after they were pushed around in a 28-10 loss at Northwestern on Saturday, allowing 411 yards rushing in their sixth straight loss in the series against the in-state Wildcats.

-Whitman said Smith will not coach the team’s final game of the season.

-The Big Ten is scheduling one more game for its teams next week, but the opponents for the teams not playing for the conference title had not yet been revealed.
+The Illini close out the season at Penn State on Saturday.
+Offensive coordinator Rod Smith was elevated to acting head coach.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25